-So we just mentioned that a CMMS can help manage your equipment, inventory and maintenance workers, but how exactly does it do that?
+CMMS can help manage your equipment, inventory and maintenance workers, but how exactly does it do that?
 A good CMMS software package comes fully equipped with a large variety of maintenance management features.
 The most common CMMS features include:

 Preventive maintenance isn’t the only way to protect your assets.
-The asset management features of a CMMS allow you to track various data related to all of your assets.
-Some of the more basic data it tracks includes purchase dates, warranty information and specifications.
-But the more powerful data that a CMMS tracks include expected lifetime and service history.
+The asset management features of a CMMS allow you to track various data points related to all of your assets.
+Some of the more basic data it tracks includes purchase dates, warranty information and asset specifications.
+But the more powerful data that a CMMS system tracks include expected lifetime and service history.

-The service histories of your assets in particular is important.
+The service histories of your assets in particular are important.
 This keeps a record of every bit of maintenance performed on an asset, so you know when and if maintenance occurred.
-In addition, you can use this information to predict when issues will occur.
+In addition, you can use this information to predict when issues will arise.
 Analyzing the service history data may also reveal patterns in certain issues, such as a part breaking down every 10 months.
 In turn, you can plan your maintenance accordingly.

 Work Order Management